For more detail - see BOOK DAYS below

 Concessionary Season £130 p, Age 65 Plus.
 No Saturday fishing. (£110 if purchased prior to 15th March)

-For further information contact Club Secretary Dave Cowan on:
+For further information contact Club Secretary Lee Ross on 0

 The Berwick & District Angling Association administers several miles of the river Whiteadder with some prime Salmon, Sea Trout and Brown Trout fishing.